slurplet/critiqueofpureslurp/_posts/2023-06-18-one-year-of-lifting.markdown

 Movements can be performed for:
 - Low reps (sets of approximately 1-5): Typically done with maximal-strength movements like the deadlift.
 - Medium reps (sets of approximately 6-11): Can be done for most movements
-- High reps (sets of approximately 12+): Typically done with isolation movements or compound movements for the purpose of targeting the cardiovascular system.
+- High reps (sets of approximately 12+): Typically done with isolation movements for bodybuilding purposes.
+Can also be done with compound movements for the purpose of targeting the cardiovascular system (high-rep deadlifts will have you breathing quite heavily).

 Movements can be done with the following equipment:
 - Bodyweight